garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 2 Zoom Buttons.md

     }
     ```

 1. For the ArcGIS Runtime 2D `MapView`, the zoom mechanism is relatively simple: get the map scale, divide it by a factor, and use the quotient to set the `MapView`'s viewpoint scale.
-Write the code for this operation inside the `zoomMap(double)` method:
+Create a new `zoomMap(double)` method and add this code to it:

     ```
     mapView.setViewpointScaleAsync(mapView.getMapScale() / factor);